Expected Council Action

 The AU Peace and Security Council (PSC) announced its intention to increase diplomatic efforts to “bring about a just and durable solution to the crisis”.
 In a communiqué adopted on 9 March, it expressed concern over the resumption of military confrontation.
 It mandated the AU Troika—consisting of the current, incoming and outgoing AU Chairpersons—to revitalise its engagement with both parties to the conflict and requested the AU Commission to take necessary steps to reopen the AU Office in the Moroccan administered city of Laayoune to reactivate AU support for a political solution.

 Key Issues and Options

 A key issue for the Council is how to reinvigorate the political process, as the most recent round of talks between the parties was in March 2019.
-In this regard, and in light of ongoing tensions, the question of finding a successor for the former Personal Envoy of the Secretary-General has become more pressing.
-The post has been vacant since former German President Horst Köhler left the office for health reasons in May 2019.
+In this regard, and n light of ongoing tensions, the question of finding a successor for the former Personal Envoy of the Secretary-General has become more pressing.
+The post has been vacant since former German President Horst Köhler left the office for health reasons in 2019.
 Köhler had initiated a series of round-table discussions, bringing together Morocco, the Polisario Front, and neighbouring countries Algeria and Mauritania.
-Both Morocco and the Polisario Front appear to have placed conditions on the profile of a possible successor, which is likely to have challenged the search for a suitable candidate.
+Both Morocco and the Polisario Front appear to have placed conditions on the profile of a possible successor, which likely challenges the search for a suitable candidate.